timnoack/openfoam-matrix-export/README.md

         solver          matrixExporter;
-        directory       "./matrixExport/"; // Base directory for exported files comment         "Please provide a short description of the testcase and its matrix here."; // Optional comment exitAfterExport yes; // Set to no if you want to continue execution after export
+        directory       "./matrixExport/"; // Base directory for exported files comment         "Please provide a short description of the testcase and its matrix here."; // Optional comment

-        // Optional: Add a solver configuration to actually solve the matrix solverConfig
+        // Optional but highly recommended: Add a solver configuration to actually solve the matrix solverConfig
         {
             solver          PCG;